wiresjs/wires-mongo/README.md

 item.save();
 ```

-Will perform a query and reject if a record found
+Will perform a query and reject if record is found

 ## Cascade remove